 The wooden horse that stands outside the site is a modern addition, there to remind us of Homer's epics, but the city walls, layer upon layer of them, date back several millennia.
 Long thought to be a figment of the Greek poet Homer's imagination and written about in his epic The Iliad, Troy was excavated in the 1870s by Heinrich Schliemann, a German businessman who had struck it rich in California's gold rush.
 While scholars scoffed, he poured his wealth into the excavations and had the last laugh: He found the remains not only of the fabled Troy but of nine successive civilizations, one on top of the other, dating back 5,000 years (and now known among archaeologists as Troy I–IX).
 Subsequent excavations during the 1930s revealed 38 sub-layers of settlements.

-Schliemann found a hoard of jewels that he believed were those of King Priam, but have more recently been dated to a much earlier era.
-Adding to the controversy that surrounded his discoveries, Schliemann smuggled
+Schliemann found a hoard of jewels that he believed were those of King Priam (Troy XI or Troy XII), but have more recently been dated to a much earlier era (Troy II).
+Adding to the controversy that surrounded his

 What you see of Troy today depends on your imagination or the knowledge and linguistic abilities of your guide.
-You may find the site highly suggestive, with its remnants of massive, rough-hewn walls, a paved chariot ramp, and strategic views over the coastal plains to the sea.
+You may find the site highly evocative, with its remnants of massive, rough-hewn walls and its strategic views over the coastal plains—where the battles of the Trojan War were supposedly fought—to the sea.
 Or you may consider it an unimpressive row of trenches with piles of earth and stone.
 Considering Troy's fame (and the difficulties involved in conquering it), the city is surprisingly small.
 The best-preserved features are from the Roman city, with its bouleuterion (council chamber), the site's most complete structure, and small theater.
-A site plan shows the general layout and marks the beginning of a sign-posted path leading to key features from several historical civilizations.
+A site plan shows the general layout and marks the beginning of a signposted path leading to key features from several historical periods.